cburns99/cs261-Data-Structures-Handbook/linear_data_structures/stacks/README.md

 peek() ~ returns the top item from the stack but does not remove it.
 It needs no parameters.
 The stack is not modified.

-isEmpty() ~ tests to see whether the stack is empty.
+is_empty() ~ tests to see whether the stack is empty.
 It needs no parameters and returns a boolean value.